stianloader/GslStarplane/README.md

 environment right within your IDE with all the extras your IDE provides.

-**NOTE:** In most cases the generated \*.launch files won't work as necessary tasks (such as building the jar and inlining starplane-annotations) aren't run.
+**NOTE:** In most cases the generated \*.launch files won't work as necessary tasks (such as inlining starplane-annotations and negating AWs) aren't run.
 To remedy this issue, improvements need to be done on the Starloader-launcher.
-Such improvements would also mean the end of whacky workarounds such as gslStarplane being on the classpath to act as a bootstrap.
+Such improvements would also mean the end of whacky workarounds such as gslStarplane generating runtime-access and compile-time access jars.
+With negated AWs only one slim compile-time access jar would be needed.

 ## Selecting the Mod loader (the `devRuntime` configuration)